ravasthi/dotfiles/README.md

 ### Shell support

-This dotfiles repo currently supports both bash and oh my zsh, with bash support being deprecated sometime in the near future.
+This dotfiles repo currently supports both bash and oh my zsh.

 Some features of the `bashrc` may work only with bash version 4.2 and greater with bash-completion, which is not installed by default on the Mac.
 Consider using these steps to get it: